alukosdev/ccsp/index.md

 ## Errata

-Please do not hesitate to contact me on LinkedIn or Discord if you discover any pages containing inaccurate or outdated information, grammatical or spelling errors, and/or formatting issues.
+Please do not hesitate to contact me if you discover any pages containing inaccurate or outdated information, grammatical or spelling errors, and/or formatting issues.

 ## Resources